jennatripoli/GardenOfAge/README.md

 ## **Raille the Magic Warrior (Enemy #4)**

 The warrior is the estranged older sister of the Princess.
-She learned the ways of the regent and failing kingdom, and seesher sister as a rival up until the very end of their battle.
+She learned the ways of the regent and failing kingdom and sees her sister as a rival up until the very end of their battle.
 She switches between taunting and gathering magic, and is an out-of-control character.
 This cycle is only stopped if the Princess shields herself.

 ### **Gathering Magic**
 Threatens to use extremely powerful magic to defeat sister.
 No effects, but warns the Princess.